sarietta/theoputer-blog/content/posts/ram.md

 databus lines to hold the memory address and at the same time hold the contents of the read/write memory operation.
-Thus we need an intermediate storage place to hold the memory address first and *then* read/write the contents of memory at that address to/from the data bus.
+Thus we need an intermediate storage place to hold the memory address first and *then* read/write the contents of memory at that address to/from the databus.

 In short we need a register to hold the memory address during a memory operation.
-In the Theoputer, since the beginning, memory addresses are 16bit long and thus we need a 16bit (or two 8bit registers) that can be enabled and disabled (~~^MA^~~) independently of the memory read/write operation signals (~~^MO^~~ and ~~^MI^~~).
+In the Theoputer, since the beginning, memory addresses are 16-bit long and thus we need a 16-bit (or two 8-bit registers) that can be enabled and disabled (~~^MA^~~) independently of the memory read/write operation signals (~~^MO^~~ and ~~^MI^~~).